franklinpetra/franklinpetra/README.md

 <h2> Hello!
 I'm Petra.</h2>

-<h3> 👨🏻‍💻 Few Notes</h3>
+<h3> 👨🏻‍💻 Currently</h3>

-- 🤔 &nbsp; Exploring technologies, developing solutions, and creative code.
+- 🤔 &nbsp; Exploring technologies, developing solutions to problems, and creating with code.
-- 🎓 &nbsp; Attended Coding Dojo, a bootcamp focused on full-stack in Python, C#, Javascript.
+- 🎓 &nbsp; Recently graduated the Coding Dojo, a bootcamp focused on full-stack Python, C#, Java.
 - 💼 &nbsp; Day job is Vault Capital LLC.
-- 🌱 &nbsp; Current learning about Cloud Architecture, Systems Design and Machine Intelligence.
+- 🌱 &nbsp; Currently learning about Cloud Architecture, Systems Design and Machine Intelligence.
 - ✍️ &nbsp; Sidehustle is <a href="ttps://www.ArtistLeague.net">The Artist League</a>, an online artschool that Tara Lawton and I operate.
 <h3>🛠 Tech Stack</h3>